We all speak the same online language – Content!

 Social Value leveraged into financial value sounds nice, but are everyday people capable of doing it?
 The answer is yes.
 The matter of the fact is people are already using social media platforms to generate money for their online content.

 Influencers are the clearest example of social currency being leveraged into financial value.
 Influencers attract a loyal, niche following by regularly pumping out quality content relevant to their audience.
-And majority of Influencers are on social platforms.
+And majority of Influencers are on social platforms and English Speaking.

 Big businesses who want access to that Influencer’s network pay the Influencer to feature sponsored content.
 Because the Influencers have the social currency, their audiences trust them and are more likely to purchase an Influencer’s recommendations.
 Influencers have a highly trusted Word of Mouth.